-Paperwork Reduction Act Notice.-We ask for this information to carry out the Internal Revenue laws of the United States.
+Paperwork Reduction Act Notice.-We ask for the information on this form to carry out the Internal Revenue laws of the United States.
+You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
-You are required to give us this information.